Florence, South Carolina: Higher education

 Facilities of higher education in and around Florence include Francis Marion University and Florence–Darlington Technical College.
-Francis Marion University is a public university located in Florence, while Florence–Darlington Technical College, located in Florence, also operates satellite campuses in Hartsville, Lake City and Mullins.
+Francis Marion University is a public university, while Florence–Darlington Technical College also operates satellite campuses in Hartsville, Lake City, and Mullins.

 Library

 Florence has a public library, a branch of the Florence County Library System.
 The Florence County Public Library has a room, the South Carolina Room, dedicated to South Carolina history and genealogy.